COVID-19 Health and Safety Measures on the Ferries

 As of June 16, 2021, passengers are not required to wear face coverings while on outdoor areas on board the ferry, consistent with updated federal guidance.

 Hand sanitizer is provided on board every vessel in multiple locations for passengers to use.
 Onboard restrooms remain available, clean and stocked so that passengers and crews can wash their hands with soap and water.

 Ensuring a healthy workforce is critical.
 WETA and its contract operator Blue & Gold Fleet are supplying workers with personal protective equipment (PPE), including masks, gloves, and supplies.
 Work areas are being disinfected frequently.
+Workers have been provided with information on getting the COVID-19 vaccine.
 Workers are instructed to stay home if they do not feel well and vessel crews are temperature checked before reporting to work.
 Sick pay is provided to crews who do not report due to illness.